Transport in Townsville, Queensland: Freight Services

 Townsville is a major destination and generator of rail freight services.
 Container operations are run by both Aurizon in South Townsville and Pacific National at Stuart.
 The local nickel and copper refineries as well as minerals from the western line (Mount Isa) are transported to the port for trans-shipment to other destinations.

 Public transport

-Townsville's public transport system consists of bus services operated by Sunbus.
-Sunbus provides regular services to and from many parts of the city, and also operates several express routes.
-For example, routes 1, 1A, 1B, 1C and 1X link the CBD to the Townsville Hospital via Stockland and to the suburb of Kelso.
+Townsville's public transport system consists of bus services operated by Kinetic Townsville.
+Kinetic provides regular services to and from many parts of the city, and also operates several express routes.
+For example, routes 1, 1A, 1B, 1C and 1X link the CBD to the Townsville Hospital via Townsville Shopping Centre and to the suburb of Kelso.
 A public transport route is also available from the CBD to Bushland Beach, a route run by Townsville's Hermit Park Bus Service, also Townsville's biggest Charter Bus Service.

 In addition to the bus system, Taxis operate 24 hours a day and service all parts of the metropolitan area.